Correlate Disparate Data Points

 Diagram: Docker Container.
 Source Docker.

-In the following example, we have one docker host.
-We can list the available networks to these docker hosts with the command docker network ls.
-These are not WAN or VPN networks; these are only docker networks.
+In the following example, we have one Docker host.
+We can list the available networks for these Docker hosts with the command docker network ls.
+These are not WAN or VPN networks; they are only Docker networks.

 Docker networking